 Both IRBA and SAICA have disciplinary powers.
-Whilst IRBA exercises professional authority over registered auditors, registered auditors who are members of SAICA as CA(SA) are subject to disciplinary process governed by SAICA's constitution and by-laws.
-If IRBA receives a formal complaint against a registered auditor or becomes aware that a registered auditor may have acted in contravention of the provisions of the APA or IRBA Code, then IRBA may institute disciplinary proceedings against that registered auditor.
+IRBA exercises legislative authority over registered auditors.
+The IRBA is obliged to consider and where it appears justified, investigate and deal with any complaint, charge or allegation of improper conduct against a registered auditor which may be laid before it, and is empowered to impose any of the prescribed sanctions in respect of any improper conduct by registered auditors.
 If SAICA receives a formal complaint against one of its members or becomes aware that one of its members may have acted in contravention of the SAICA Code or by-laws, then SAICA may institute disciplinary proceedings against that member.
-In cases where its members are alleged to be involved in illegal activities, SAICA liaises with the relevant authorities mandated to carry out public prosecutorial processes such as IRBA or the Special Investigating Unit.
-For further details on the disciplinary processes, please see the following links:
+In cases where its members are alleged to be involved in illegal activities, SAICA liaises with the relevant authorities mandated to carry out public prosecutorial processes such as the Special Investigating Unit.